Rakeela/dragora-notes/metr101.md

    - Extra credit.
  - Complete Concepts and Tools #1 (due Jan 7)
    - Subtask: Locate Concepts and Tools #1
+   - Concepts and Tools #1 is located in Module 1.
  - Discussion #1 - Initial Impressions of Weather and Climate (first post due Jan 7; second post due Jan 10)
    - I'll enjoy my classes more if I prioritize these.